Chief Digital Business Officer, Chubb

 Gabriel Lazaro Head of Digital, Chubb Overseas General Insurance

-Fintechs start out of the gate with an advantage over traditional banking organisations when it comes to embedded insurance, believes Rodrigo Valiente, Chubb’s Vice President of Digital, Latin America.
+Fintechs have an advantage over traditional banking organisations when it comes to embedded insurance

 What percent of your revenues are currently generated by embedded insurance - what percent of your revenues do you aim to generate from embedded insurance in the next 3 years?
 (Percent of financial organisations that generate at least 10% of their revenue from insurance)